Guide Development

 Help button screenshot Help page screenshot

-The file aknowledgemets.md is used to edit the acknowledgements text, which is shown at the bottom of the products window.
+The file acknowledgements.md is used to edit the acknowledgements text, which is shown at the bottom of the products window.
 The default text refers to the renku repository, in which the workflow was created.

 Support the workflow development via renku plugin #